• Skip to primary navigation

 Can I eat the whole pepper?

-Yes, the pepper can be eaten right along with the stuffing.
-They can also be eaten raw, and are delicious dipped in Remoulade Sauce.
+Yes, the whole pepper is edible and meant to be eaten with the filling.
+You can also enjoy bell peppers raw—they’re especially good dipped in Remoulade Sauce.

 Sign up for my email notifications of new recipes and posts right HERE.